The 1611 Commission

 47 Scholars, Three Universities

 The KJV was produced by 47 scholars divided into six companies, working at Westminster, Oxford, and Cambridge.
 They translated the Torah and the rest of the Hebrew scriptures from the Masoretic Text — the authoritative Hebrew manuscript tradition.
-They drew on earlier English translations: Tyndale's, the Geneva Bible (1560, which many Israelite readers will recognize as the Bible carried by African slaves into the New World and used by early Black congregations), and others.
+They drew on earlier English translations: Tyndale's, the Geneva Bible (1560 — the Bible carried by enslaved Africans into the New World and used by early Black congregations), and others.

 Why the KJV Still Matters

-The KJV matters for readers of this Torah because it was the primary vehicle through which the Hebrew scriptures reached the English-speaking world.
-Its translators were serious Hebrew scholars working directly from the original language.
+The KJV matters because its translators were serious Hebrew scholars working directly from the original language.
 Where they expanded — adding names, inserting titles, clarifying pronouns — they did so to make the English readable, not to alter the meaning.
-This reader shows you both: the Hebrew original and the KJV translation side by side.
+For readers approaching the Torah through the lens of prophecy about the scattered and gathered Israel, the KJV remains the most precise major English translation and the one most deeply embedded in the Black church tradition that has carried these scriptures for four hundred years.